ARTICLE

 ZOO INTRODUCES NEW GENERATION TO LION CUBS

-Visitors to the Oklahoma City Zoo and Botanical Gardens can say hello to four new members of the lion pride after lioness Dunia gave birth to cubs this past fall.
+There’s nothing quite like watching kids grow up — especially when they’re cute African lion cubs!
+Visitors to the Oklahoma City Zoo and Botanical Gardens enjoy watching the growth and development of four lion cubs, born to lioness Dunia.
 The birth marks the first litter of African lion cubs at the zoo in 15 years, giving a new generation a chance to see cubs grow into adult lions.

 four lion cubs sitting in straw